raspberrypi/libcamera/Documentation/feature_requirements.rst

 3A and Image Enhancement Algorithms
 -----------------------------------

-The camera devices shall implement auto exposure, auto gain and auto white balance.
+The library shall provide a basic implementation of Image Processing Algorithms to serve as a reference for the internal API.
+This shall including auto exposure and gain and auto white balance.
 Camera devices that include a focus lens shall implement auto focus.
 Additional image enhancement algorithms, such as noise reduction or video stabilization, may be implemented.
+Device vendors are expected to provide a fully-fledged implementation compatible with their Pipeline Handler.
+One goal of the libcamera project is to create an environment in which the community will be able to compete with the closed-source vendor biaries and develop a high quality open source implementation.

 All algorithms may be implemented in hardware or firmware outside of the library, or in software in the library.
 They shall all be controllable by